Down Payment Assistance

 - Balance for additional closing costs: $20,000

 - Net to Seller: $700,000

-You have an opportunity to purchase property from motivated owners willing to utilize creative financing with seller funded assistance for both the closing costs and the required down payment.
+This is an ideal situation.
+There are many variations to this deal based on the terms of your specific transaction.
+You have an opportunity to purchase property from motivated owners willing to utilize creative financing with seller funded assistance for both the closing costs and /or the required down payment.
 This is how the seller funded program works.